ktaylor63/southeast/site/content/news/clinch-river-mussel-pulled-back-from-the-brink-of-extinction.md

 ---
 title: 'Clinch River mussel pulled back from the brink of extinction'
 subtitle: 'A chemical spill, innovative science and a McDonald’s parking lot'
+description: 'The plight of the golden riffleshell, which is listed as endangered under the Endangered Species Act, took a leap forward on September 21, as 700 captively-reared individuals were released into three sites – on Indian Creek, and on the Clinch River on the edge of Richlands, Virginia, and further upstream at a site owned by The Nature Conservancy.'
 lat: 37.09449
 lng: -81.812341
 date: '2017-10-16'